|The "Restricted Use" classification for pesticides restricts a product, or its uses, to use by a certified or licensed applicator.|

 Record the sale on the RUP sales report if the purchase is for commercial application.
 Do not list the sale if the purchase is for resale.

-Are computer generated sales reports produced from a computerized record keeping system acceptable as RUP sales records?
+Are computer generated sales reports produced from a computerized record keeping system acceptable as the RUP sales records?

 Is a hand-written invoice sufficient record of an RUP sale?

 All records must be kept on forms provided by the commissioner.
 Records may be kept by computer if all required information is included.

 Can a dealer accept opened unused RUP returned for credit?